 - Date of recording (or your best guess)

-- Room in which session was recorded
+- Room in which the session was recorded

 Also, please provide detailed instructions about what students should do with the lecture: